GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ## Phone Verification rate limiter
 ### Description
-This is the rate limiter for the Phone verification step, which confirms that the user is reachable at some phone number or address.
+This is the rate limiter for the Phone verification step, which confirms that the user is reachable at a verified phone number or address.
 It is referred to in code via `:proof_address` and the `RateLimiter` class.